 Martin, who also helmed Durang's Why Torture Is Wrong and Betty's Summer Vacation, directs the production that had its world premiere at the McCarter Theatre Center in New Jersey earlier this fall, prior to a New York run that opened Off-Broadway Nov.
 12, 2012, at Lincoln Center Theater's Mitzi E. Newhouse Theater.

-Also starring are Tony and Emmy Award winner Pierce (Curtains, Spamalot, "Frasier") as Vanya, Genevieve Angelson ("Army Wives") as Nina, Grant (The Merchant of Venice at Shakespeare in the Park) as Cassandra and Magnussen (The Ritz, "Boardwalk Empire") as Spike.
+The cast features three-time Oscar nominee Weaver ("Working Girl" "Alien"), a veteran of Durang's Sex and Longing, Crazy Mary, Beyond Therapy; and Durang favorite, Obie Award winner Nielsen as Sonia, who appeared in Betty’s Summer Vacation and Why Torture Is Wrong and The People Who Love Them.
+Also starring are Tony and Emmy Award winner Pierce ( Curtains, Spamalot, "Frasier") as Vanya, Genevieve Angelson ("Army Wives") as Nina, Grant ( The Merchant of Venice at Shakespeare in the Park) as Cassandra and Magnussen ( The Ritz, "Boardwalk Empire") as Spike.

 |photo by T. Charles Erickson|